Hybrid connections on Hessian manifolds: Reminder on affine connections

-\textsf{Change of variable.} If $\phi$ is a diffeomorphism between open subsets of $\RR^d$, and $\Gamma$ the Christoffel symbol of a connection in some chart then the image of this connection by $\phi$ has Christoffel symbols $\wt \Gamma$ that are expressed as follows:
+If $\phi$ is a diffeomorphism between open subsets of $\RR^d$, and $\Gamma$ the Christoffel symbol of a connection in some chart then the image of this connection by $\phi$ has Christoffel symbols $\wt \Gamma$ that are expressed as follows:

 where the linear map $L\in M_{d}(\mathbb{R})$ is the differential of $\phi$, $H:\RR^d \times\RR^d \to \RR^d$ is the Hessian bilinear form of $\phi$, and $(L,L)$ is the linear map $(u,v)\mapsto (L(u),L(v))$.